This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Adding Meat to Pasta Sauce

-Vegetarian alternatives like mushrooms or lentils work wonderfully too, creating a delicious and satisfying meal.
+Vegetarian alternatives like seasoned mushrooms or lentils offer a satisfying meatballs-like texture.

 Incorporating Herbs and Spices

-- Fresh basil – Add during final minutes to preserve bright flavor
+Fresh basil – Add during final minutes to preserve brightness

 Using Lemon Juice and Acids